worker-tools/workers.js.org/README.md

 ## Origin

-Worker Environments are an **adaptation** of the [Server Workers API][1], which is a browser standard for offline web applications.
+Worker Environments are an **adaptation** of the [Service Workers API][1], which is a browser standard for offline web applications.
 To give web developers more freedom over offline experiences, it included a (minimal) HTTP server.
 Since it was published, **other vendors have implemented this API** for HTTP servers running in the cloud — or on the edge in the case of [Cloudflare Workers][cw].

 Typically, they also implement other browser APIs such as Fetch, Streams, and Web Cryptography, making their global scope similar to that of a Service Worker.
 We call them _Worker Environments_ or _Worker Contexts_.